NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 we will be able to automatically generate nice-looking HTML documentation later.
 Notable features:

-* There is a succinct, one-line summary of the functions use.
+* There is a succinct, one-line summary of the function's purpose.
 It must one line.
-* There is an optional paragraph elaborating on that summary.
+* (Optional) There is an paragraph elaborating on that summary.
-* There is a list of parameters with the structure
+* There is a section list of parameters with the structure

   .. code-block :: none